 Carmen R. Valdez, Ph.D., is an associate professor at the Steve Hicks School of Social Work.
-She has a joint appointment as associate professor and chief of community engagement and health equity in the Department of Population Health, Dell Medical School.
-She directs the Community-Driven Initiatives Program, which supports local residents to tackle issues affecting health in their community.
+She has a joint appointment as associate professor in the Department of Population Health, Dell Medical School, where she is chief of the Division of Community Engagement and Health Equity.
+She is faculty director of the Community-Driven Initiatives Program, which supports local residents to tackle issues affecting health in their community.

-She has co-led community and academic coalitions that leverages social capital, community experience, and university research and resources to address educational and health equity for minoritized and marginalized populations.
+She has co-led community and academic coalitions that leverage social capital, community experience, and university research and resources to address health equity for minoritized and marginalized populations.
 Valdez is also interested in mentoring health equity scholars and junior faculty of color in authentic leadership and in community-based participatory research.
-She and her collaborators lead community engagement studios and workshops on community engagement.
+She develops community engagement tools to support community-academic partnerships and community engagement and self-determination.

 Curriculum Vitae